buildpacks/rfcs/text/0000-stack-buildpacks.md

 ## Example: CA Certificate Buildpack

-Support for custom CA Certificates can be accomplished with two buildpacks: a stackpack that can install the cert, and a normal buildpack that can provide a cert in the build plan.
+Support for custom CA Certificates can be accomplished with two buildpacks: a stackpack that can install the cert, and an application buildpack that can provide a cert in the build plan.

 ### CA Cert Installer Stackpack